Shayatin: Philosophical

 Al-Ghazali reconciles the literal meaning (Ẓāhir) with Avicennan cosmology based on reason.
 According to the philosophers (falsafa), the word 'angel' refers to "celestial intellects" or "immaterial souls".
 Ghazali opined that devils might be of a similar nature, that is, that they are celestial immaterial objects influencing human minds.
 By that, Ghazali does not mean to deny the reality of devils, rather that devils can only be known by their impact.
 In his response to the question, how devils, who are conceptualized as creatures of a subtile body (i.e. either fallen angels or evil jinn) in early kalām, can run through the body of humans, he explains that it is not the devil himself, but the effects of the devil (athar ash-shayṭān) that run through human body and influence the soul.
 According to the Islamic conception of the cosmos, such inspirations are not worldly, but are considered to derive from the celestial realm (malakūt).
 However, devils attempt to distract a human's mind towards earthly matters, drawing it back to the material world.
 As explained in his The Alchemy of Happiness, the devils also manifest in the afterlife as embodiments of the earthly temptations encountered during life, as means of torture.
-In his work The Incoherence of the Philosophers, he explains that the in the afterlife, is a manifestation of earthly pleassures and pains, but perceived as real once the deceased enters the abode of the dead.
+In his work The Incoherence of the Philosophers, he explains that the afterlife is a manifestation of earthly pleassures and pains perceived as real once the deceased enter the abode of the dead.